-The Dermabacs - Our answer to acne, skin impurities, neurodermatitis and rosacea
+The dermabacs - our answer to acne, blemishes, neurodermatitis and rosacea

-Our skin is our largest organ and protects us from external influences such as UV rays, environmental pollution and pathogens.
+Our skin is our largest organ and protects us from external influences such as UV rays, environmental pollution, and pathogens.
 But sometimes it also needs support from within.
-This is precisely why we at mybacs® have developed a new product: Dermabacs.
+For this very reason, we at mybacs® have developed a new product: Dermabacs.

 Dermabacs from mybacs® for healthy skin.